October 2025

 Lower Athabasca River Flow Withdrawal Limits and Rates

-The Surface Water Quantity Management Framework (SWQMF) for the lower Athabasca River, under the Government of Alberta's Lower Athabasca Regional Plan, regulates the amount of surface water available to support human and ecosystem needs — balancing social, environmental, and economic interests.
+The Surface Water Quantity Management Framework (SWQMF) for the lower Athabasca River (under the Government of Alberta's Lower Athabasca Regional Plan) regulates the amount of surface water available to support human and ecosystem needs — balancing social, environmental, and economic interests.

-The following figures show that the flow of the lower Athabasca River was much higher than the framework limits throughout 2022.
-In 2022, the total withdrawal rates for oil sands mines were well below the framework limits, and as such, the lower Athabasca River remained highly protected.
+In 2024, the total withdrawal rates for oil sands mines were well below the framework limits, and as such, the lower Athabasca River remained highly protected.

 About SWQMF Data